samsungsamiio/samsungsami.io/source/sami/api-spec.md

 All client applications, including device proxies, must register after opening the connection.
 Otherwise client messages will be discarded and clients will not be sent messages.

+If the client app does not register within 30 seconds of opening the connection, the WebSocket will be closed automatically.
+{:.warning}

 **Example registration message sent by client**

 ~~~